-You’ll need to understand how consumers shop and what inspires them to take action.
+You must understand how consumers shop and what inspires them to take action.
 Then research your own market and design a solution that creates that impact for your own business.

 Set Measurable Goals For Your eCommerce Design

-Have clearly defined goals that you want to achieve with your new website presence.
+Have clearly defined goals you want to achieve with your new website presence.
 For example, you want a new website experience because:

 - Your sales aren’t converting at a rate you want.

 - You’re embarrassed to send customers to your website.